PayClearly/PCLabs/packages/creditor/readme.md

   $: npm run scaffold
 ```

-The cli will then prompt for the information needed to scaffold a given pattern.
+The cli will then prompt for the information needed to scaffold a given template.

 templates are outputted to whatever output directory defined in config.js.